Lead service line: Full replacements

-Post replacement flushing procedures
+Post-replacement flushing procedures

-After work done on or near a lead service line, whether it is a partial or full replacement, or other disturbances such as changing of the water meter, the water utility should perform a flushing procedure to take out lead that has been lodged into the building plumbing.
-Homeowner should not run water through any water filter devices, use hot water or ice makers, or consume tap water until the flushing procedure is completed.
-For this special flushing procedure, the water utility will perform an initial flush after the work is done.
-Then the worker will start from the lowest floor to open all cold water taps, showers and bathtub faucets throughout the home.
-Faucet aerators will be remove during this procedure.
-At the top floor where the last tap is open, wait for 30 minutes, then start turning off the tap and put back the faucet aerators from the top floor down to the lowest floor.
+After work done on or near a lead service line, whether a partial or full replacement or other disturbances, such as changing the water meter, the water utility should perform a flushing procedure to remove lead that has been lodged in the building's plumbing.
+The homeowner should not use any water filter devices, use hot water or ice makers, or consume tap water until the flushing procedure is completed.
+For the procedure, the water utility performs an initial flush after the work is done.
+Then the worker starts from the lowest floor and opens all cold-water taps, showers and bathtub faucets throughout the home.
+Faucet aerators are removed during the procedure.
+At the top floor where the last tap is open, the worker waits for 30 minutes, then starts turning off the tap and puts the faucet aerators back in place from the top floor on down.

 Replacement progress

-Lead exposure in drinking water that is caused by lead service lines can be mitigated in a short term by using corrosion control techniques.
-However, the only long-term solution is to completely replace them with other materials.
+Lead exposure in drinking water that is caused by lead service lines can be mitigated in the short term by using corrosion control techniques.
+However, the only long-term solution is to completely replace the lead lines with other materials.
 Below is a partial list of replacement efforts by water utilities around the world:

 Mitigation

-While full lead service line replacement is the permanent solution, such undertaking will take years or decades.
+While full lead service line replacement is the permanent solution, such undertaking takes years or decades.
 Water utilities and customers need to use other strategies to mitigate the lead exposure risks in the short term.

 Internal corrosion control

-Various techniques can be used by water utilities to control internal corrosions, for example, pH level adjustment, adjustment of carbonate and calcium to create calcium carbonate as piping surface coating, and applying a corrosion inhibitor.
-An example of corrosion inhibitor is using phosphate products such as orthophosphate to form films over pipes.
-This reduces the chance of leaching of trace metal including lead from the pipe materials into the water.
-Another example of corrosion inhibitor is to use silicate products.
+Various techniques can be used by water utilities to control internal corrosion, for example, pH level adjustment, adjustment of carbonate and calcium to create calcium carbonate as a piping surface coating, and applying a corrosion inhibitor.
+Corrosion inhibitors include phosphate products, such as orthophosphate, used to form films over pipes.
+This reduces the chance of trace metals including lead leaching from the pipe materials into the water.
+Another type of corrosion inhibitor includes silicate products.
 However, the mechanism of film forming and its effectiveness are not well understood.

 Flushing

-American Water Works Association recommends for a home with lead service line that homeowner should do a morning flush by running the water at the kitchen tap for 3–5 minutes.
-The amount of required flushing may be longer if the house is far back from the curb which would have a longer lead service line.
+For a home with a lead service line, the American Water Works Association recommends homeowners do a morning flush by running the water at the kitchen tap for 3–5 minutes.
+The amount of required flushing may be longer if the house is far back from the curb, which would have a longer lead service line.
 In order to conserve water, showering and flushing the toilet can also be used.
-However, those alternative activities will not flush the line at the kitchen where it is the main tap for water consumption.
+However, those alternative activities will not flush the line at the kitchen, where it is the main tap for water consumption.
 An additional flushing at the kitchen tap for 30–45 seconds is recommended.